Luis Ramírez Zapata: International career

 Ramírez represented El Salvador at the 1975 Pan American Games in Mexico.
 He also represented his country in 24 FIFA World Cup qualification matches and was a member of the El Salvador team at the 1982 World Cup in Spain.
 During the tournament, he scored their only goal in World Cup history.
 It came in the infamous 10–1 defeat to Hungary on 15 June 1982, which remains the single biggest loss for a team in the competition's history.

-Ramírez Zapata scored 16 goals for the El Salvador national football team from 1971 to 1989.
+Ramírez Zapata scored 16 goals for the El Salvador national team from 1971 to 1989.

 His final international game was an August 1989 FIFA World Cup qualification match against Trinidad & Tobago.